2i2c-org/docs/about/pricing/comparison.md

 We constantly adjust our own prices and team compensation to be responsive to the ecosystem of Cloud and Site Reliability Engineering, and we'll update this information as the field evolves.
 :::

+(compare:public-infra)=
+## Large-scale public infrastructure

+Depending on the state or country that you live in, there may also be options available to get access to large-scale shared infrastructure that is run by government agencies.
+For example, the [XSEDE](https://www.xsede.org/) program in the United States provides shared infrastructure that you can access with an application.

+The biggest challenges to using these larger infrastructure services tend to be inflexibility and friction associated with gaining access, sharing access, and customizing to your needs.
+Large-scale infrastructure efforts often come with significant complexity in bureaucratic process and steps that must be followed before you can get access.
+This is particularly difficult if you wish to collaborate across institutions, or want to easily provide access to newcomers.
+Moreover, the infrastructure tends to evolve more slowly, and is less dynamic in user interactions, than modern cloud-based infrastructure.
+Often you will need to adapt your workflow to the infrastructure setup, rather than the other way around.
+However, if you can find large-scale public infrastructure that accomplishes what you want, it may be a good option!

+(compare:consulting)=
 ## Consulting companies

 Many companies specialize in technical consulting that is flexible and tailored to an organization's needs.